MIXING & EFFECTS

 Controlling Vocodex will be easier if you clearly understand how vocoding works.
 This section covers the basics of vocoding then moves onto some more creative uses of Vocodex.

 Vocoding is the process of detecting signal levels across a range of narrow frequency-bands in one sound (the modulator, MOD) and filtering another sound (the Carrier, CAR) with the same frequency-band level activity.
+Simply, imagine the Modulator band peaks are sliders of a graphic equalizer on the Carrier sounds Mixer channel, and that's Vocoding in a nutshell.

 Band analysis - In the screenshot left, the vertical colored bands show the modulator frequency-level activity.
 The bands are in essence automatically controlled levels on a 5 to 100 band graphic equalizer through which the Carrier is trying to pass.
 When a band opens, that frequency (if present) in the Carrier is allowed through.
 More precisely, each frequency band's analysis envelope continuously tracks level changes in the Modulator and applies this envelope to the equivalent band in the Carrier's filter bank.
 It is through this process the Carrier takes on the temporal-frequency characteristics of the modulator sound, and it is the essence of vocoding.